 Over the years, a number of Trust Fund projects have helped to address problems posed by stockpiles of surplus and obsolete weapons and munitions, and promoted their safe disposal.
 Currently, the Czech Republic and Lithuania are leading the Georgia IV Trust Fund, which aims to clear mines and unexploded munitions from the ammunition depot at Skra in Georgia.

 Georgia also participates in the Building Integrity (BI) programme that is tailored to provide practical assistance and advice to strengthening integrity, accountability and transparency in the defence and security sector.
-Georgia has implemented many of the suggestions made under the Building Integrity programme and is also sharing its experiences with other partner countries.

 Training and Education